-Choosing a Hindu Name
+CHAPTER 8: Choosing a Hindu Name

-F ALL THE ASPECTS OF FULLY EMBRACing the Hindu religion, the legal changing of one's name is certainly the most public, requiring adjustment on the part of friends, relatives, neighbors and even business acquaintances.
+Of all the aspects of embracing the Hindu religion, the legal changing of one's name is certainly the most public, requiring adjustment on the part of friends, relatives, neighbors and even business acquaintances.
 A few approach this with trepidation, but the expected negative reaction-particularly from personal and business acquaintances-seldom materializes.
 If the family becomes genuinely concerned, this will be overcome by the obvious love, sincerity and depth of conviction of the individual.
 Legally changing one's name is not unusual.
-Women do it all the time at marriage.
+Wo men do it all the time at marriage.
 Movie stars rarely use their birth name.
 Name changes for religious reasons are almost as common.

 Heavyweight boxer Cassius Clay startled the world in 1967 by proclaiming his conversion to Islam and changing his name to Muhammed Ali.
 But anyone who has gone through the experience of a religious name-change knows there are real obstacles.
 Here are a few: